Trophy (countermeasure): System limitations

-Active defense systems broadly add complexity to the equipment they protect, adding training and maintenance overhead.
-Components such as multiple sensor arrays are very exposed and vulnerable to battle damage.
+Active protection systems add complexity to the equipment they protect, increasing training and maintenance overhead.
+Components such as multiple sensor arrays are exposed and vulnerable to battle damage.

 The system is currently incapable of defeating kinetic energy anti-tank weapons.
-Current and future systems based on technologies that resemble the cancelled MGM-166 LOSAT technology and the Compact Kinetic Energy Missile (CKEM) designs - are able to easily defeat the Trophy system.
+Current and future systems based on technologies resembling the cancelled MGM-166 LOSAT and the Compact Kinetic Energy Missile (CKEM) designs are able to defeat the Trophy system.

-One of the concerns with this system is its weight.
+Weight is a concern.
 The core system, designed for heavier frontline tanks, weighs approximately half a ton.
-In comparison to the weight of a modern main battle tank, which is around 73-tons, it might be viewed as acceptable.
-However, on smaller vehicles, the core system certainly impacts the power-to-weight ratio.
+Compared to the weight of a modern main battle tank, which is around 73 tons, this may be acceptable.
+However, on smaller vehicles, the core system impacts the power-to-weight ratio.
 There are numerous offerings for lighter armored vehicles which address this concern.

-The system utilizes small EFPs which are projected towards the incoming threat; energy, debris and explosive pressure waves disintegrate the incoming projectile.
-As such, the system has a risk to dismounted infantry, and this system impacts traditional infantry supported mechanized warfare tactics.
+Because the system projects small EFPs toward incoming threats, creating energy, debris, and explosive pressure waves, it poses a risk to dismounted infantry.
+This impacts traditional infantry-supported mechanized warfare tactics.